 There are certain wild places which are nigh on impossible to reach without a group, unless you are David Attenborough, but even he has a team of advisors.
 Such as Madagascar, where parts of the island are so remote you might need to combine walking with kayaking in order to get to the otherwise inaccessible places.
 Or Patagonia which is so magnificent, it’s just rude not to share it.

 Years of expertise

 On a small group walking holiday, you are following in the footsteps of many experts.
-Responsible walking companies have spent years getting to know every hill and homestay, mountain and mountain guide, bars and backroads.
-They have seen what works and what doesn’t works, so that you get all the good bits.
+Our responsible walking partners have spent years getting to know every hill and homestay, mountain and mountain guide, bar and backroad.
+They have seen what works and what doesn’t, so that you only get the good bits.